 Intentionally eating, drinking and engaging in sexual intercourse

 N.B.
 Kaffarah is the penalty which the Shariah imposes upon a Believer for flagrant violation of the sanctity of fasting during the month of Ramadan.

 1. Fasting for two months consecutively, and if one does not have the strength to fast, then

-2. feeding sixty poor and hungry persons two meals, or feeding one person two meals a day for sixty days
+2. feeding sixty poor people two meals for a day, or feeding one person two meals a day for sixty days

 Some undesirable acts whilst fasting

-1. To chew gum or similar substance and to clean the teeth with toothpaste or tooth- powder.
-It is permissible to use Miswak whilst fasting.
+2. To clean the teeth with toothpaste or tooth- powder.

 Factors that exempt a person from fasting in Ramadan

 2. Such sickness that keeping the fast is detrimental to the health as advised by an upright Muslim doctor.

 3. Old age and extreme weakness that renders the fast unmanageable.